api3dao/signed-api/README.md

 1. `pnpm run create-release:npm [major|minor|patch]` - The script ensures publishing happens from up-to-date `main` branch.
-It updates the package versions for `airnode-feed` and `signed-api`, updates fixtures and example files, does basic checks to ensure the changes are valid and creates a version commit with a git tag.
-The command intentionally does not do the publishing so that the changes can be reviewed before publishing.
+It updates the package versions for `airnode-feed` and `signed-api`, updates fixtures and example files, does basic checks to ensure the changes are valid and creates a version commit.
+The command intentionally does not do the publishing so that the changes can be reviewed before pushing.
 2. `git show` - To inspect the changes of the version commit.
 3. Run the e2e tests locally.
 This is not automated due to implementation complexity.
-4. `pnpm run publish:airnode-feed && pnpm run publish:signed-api` - To publish Airnode feed and Signed API package to NPM.
-5. `git push --follow-tags` - Push the tagged version commit upstream.
-6. Do a GitHub release for the specific tag.
-7. `pnpm run create-release:docker` - To build the Docker images and tag them correctly.
-The script uses the current package.json version so it expects the NPM release is done first.
-8. The command outputs the publish instructions to push the images.
+4. `git push` - Push the version commit upstream.
+This will trigger the `tag-and-release` GitHub Actions job and result in 1) the commit being tagged with the new version, 2) the release being created on GitHub, 3) both packages being released on npm, and 4) both Docker images being built and pushed to Docker Hub.